-2016 brought many exciting changes for our organization.
-In September, New Moms, Inc., an Austin organization, acquired Parenthesis, an organization that has served the Oak Park community since 1980.
-The complimentary services offered by New Moms and Parenthesis now cross the "barrier" of Austin Avenue, and young moms on both sides are reaping the rewards.
-With the acquisition, New Moms brought strong guidance and leadership to the Oak Park office, while keeping the past legacy of Parenthesis alive.
 Incorporated in 1983, New Moms' mission is to "express the love of God by surrounding young moms (aged 13-24) and their children with all they need to transform their lives."
-We provide housing and supportive services for 40 homeless families; individualized case management and group support services focused on developing parenting skills, goal setting, and improving family health; child health and development monitoring; doula services to support healthy birth outcomes; and job-readiness training, paid transitional jobs, and permanent employment placement assistance.
-While religion is part of our mission statement, our primary purpose is secular.
+We provide housing and supportive services for homeless families in Chicago and Oak Park; individualized case management and group support services focused on developing parenting skills, child health and development monitoring, and doula services to support healthy birth outcomes in Oak Park and Chicago; and job-readiness training, paid transitional jobs, and permanent employment placement assistance in Chicago - now available to Oak Park residents through WIOA funding.
 Although we were founded out of a church, we do not require clients to declare a faith or participate in religious activities.
-Any faith-based activities are advertised as such, and are entirely optional.
-Our programs do not advance or inhibit religious practice.
-New Moms employs highly trained staff to ensure that it is able to meet the needs of clients with a wide array of parenting difficulties.
-The "average" Oak Park staff member has nearly 20 years of experience in the field of child services.
-When former clients of the organization are asked about its impact on them, a majority of them literally state "[they] saved my life when my child was small."
+Any faith-based activities are advertised as such and are entirely optional.

+During our most recently completed fiscal year New Moms served 366 young mothers and their 490 children.
+82% of parents were practicing positive parenting skills as measured by the Life Skills Progression Scale, 94% of parents and children met key health indicators (subsequent pregnancy, birth weight, immunizations and medical insurance), 83% of families retained stable housing 12 months since exiting the housing program, and 69% of parents obtained a minimum of a high school diploma/GED by program exit.
+New Moms has managed publicly funded contracts continuously since 1988 and has successfully managed CDBG projects with the Village of Oak Park, the City of Chicago Department of Family and Support Services and Cook County.
+We employ highly trained staff to ensure that we can meet the needs of clients with a wide array of parenting difficulties.
+The 'average' Oak Park staff member has nearly 20 years of experience in the field of child and family services.
+When former clients of the organization are asked about its impact on them, many of them state "[they] saved my life when my child was small."
+Program staffing includes: